STAFF SPECIALIST III EDUCATION

 Main Purpose of Job

-This is a professional position responsible for developing and implementing training programs for agencies participating in the Child and the Adult Care Food Program (CACFP), administered by the Office of School and Community Nutrition Programs (OSCNP) at the Maryland State Department of Education (MSDE); will assess training needs, build training content and resources, and provide training and technical assistance to Maryland agencies operating the CACFP, in compliance with federal and State regulations.
+This is a contractual professional position responsible for developing and implementing training programs for agencies participating in the Child Nutrition Program (CNP), administered by the Office of School and Community Nutrition Programs (OSCNP) at the Maryland State Department of Education (MSDE); will assess training needs, build training content and resources for wellness and other topics, and conduct training and technical assistance to Maryland agencies operating the CNP.

-Develops and conducts high quality training activities that meet and exceed established industry standards; builds and analyzes training assessments and satisfaction surveys; conducts periodic needs assessment activities to identify priorities for training and technical assistance resource development; and collaborates with supervisor, Section Chief, and other OSNCP staff members to inform, plan and evaluate CACFP training programs; manages relationships with MSDE divisions and outside agencies/organizations to support CACFP training and technical assistance interprets new and current laws, regulations, and guidelines as related to CNPs; facilitates implementation of policies, procedures, and program changes; plans and develops training materials and programs for current and potential CNP agencies and presents formal and informal training to ensure compliance with all federal and State child nutrition policies and procedures.
+Monitors and integrates best practices for wellness into Maryland standards; develops and conducts high quality CNP and wellness training activities that meet and exceed established industry standards; builds and analyzes training assessments and satisfaction surveys; conducts periodic needs assessment activities to identify priorities for training and technical assistance resource development; and collaborates with Section Chief, and other OSNCP staff members to inform, plan and evaluate CNP and wellness training programs; manages relationships with MSDE divisions and outside agencies/organizations to support wellness training and technical assistance; interprets new and current laws, regulations, and guidelines related to wellness and other aspects of CNPs; facilitates implementation of policies, procedures, and program changes; plans and develops training materials and programs for current and potential CNP agencies and presents formal and informal training to ensure compliance with all federal and State child nutrition policies and procedures.

 Experience: Three (3) years of professional experience in nutrition program administration, coordination, or management, or a related area.